hydroshare/hydroshare/hs_access_control/models/README.md

    1) allow accounting for what happened.
    2) allow limited undo of prior actions.
-   3) limit each user to accumulating one privilege over a thing
+   3) limit each user to accumulating one privilege over a thing...

 Notes and quandaries
 --------------------